-The course website on Blackboard is available at portal utoronto.ca.
+The course website on Quercus is available at https://q.utoronto.ca.
 The site will contain the course syllabus, all handouts, links of interest and course announcements.
 Students are responsible for the content of all course materials.
-Journals have been enabled on the course website, under "Tools>Journals".
+Journals will be available on Quercus, at the date and time outlined on the course schedule.